Aedils/Aedils/README.md

 I love crafting **modern**, **responsive**, and **aesthetic** web designs using
 **Vue.js**, **Tailwind CSS**, and **JavaScript** ✨

-> *“Design speaks louder than words — and code brings it to life.”* 🎨
+> 💬 *“Design speaks louder than words — and code brings it to life.”* 🎨

 ---

 ### ⚡ What I Do
 - 🚀 Building interactive UI with **Vue 3 + Tailwind CSS**
 - 🧠 Exploring **animations** & **smooth transitions**
-- 🎨 Designing simple but elegant layouts
+- 🎨 Designing clean and elegant layouts
 - ☕ Coffee + Code = Perfect combo

 ---